htcondor/htcondor/docs/grid-computing/grid-universe.rst

 HTCondor jobs may be submitted to the Google Compute Engine (GCE) cloud service.
 GCE is an on-line commercial service that provides the rental of computers by the hour to run computational applications.
-Its runs virtual machine images that have been uploaded to Google’s servers.
+Its runs virtual machine images that have been uploaded to Google's servers.
 More information about Google Compute Engine is available at `http://cloud.google.com/Compute <http://cloud.google.com/Compute>`__.